|Index|SAP Edge Integration Cell on SUSE

 Finally, you can mount the file system as follows:

-By now you should have installed the operating system on every Kubernetes node.
-You are now ready to install a Rancher Prime cluster.
-Taking a look again on the landscape overview, this means, we will now cover how to set up the upper part of the given graphic:
+By now, you should have the operating system installed on every Kubernetes node.
+You are ready to install a SUSE Rancher Prime cluster.
+Referring to the landscape overview, we now focus on how to set up the upper section of the graphic below:

 SAP EIC Architecture Rancher